Ndinee/Sample_page/README.md

 # Sample_page
-This is a length conversion page layout. this is done by dinesh.
+This is a length conversion page layout.
+This is done by Dinesh.